 - Drugged or drunk driving: Because of the heavy penalties for drugged or drunk driving, accidents caused by these influences were 0.04 percent or less.

-- Blind spots: Because big rigs have large blind spots on all sides, especially along the trailer, they can be negligent in changing lanes, causing a collision with another vehicle.
+- Blind spots: Because big rigs have large blind spots on all sides, especially along with the trailer, they can be negligent in changing lanes, causing a collision with another vehicle.

-The video below provides some safety tips for sharing the road with truck drivers.Investigating an Accident Involving a Big Truck
+The video below provides safety tips for sharing the road with truck drivers.Investigating an Accident Involving a Big Truck

 - The investigators begin by checking over the police report to look for inaccuracies.

-Once the evidence has been gathered by our investigators, our seasoned lawyers take over to construct a strong case in favor of our client.
-In some cases, it is used when negotiating for the client with an insurance company.
-If the insurance company refuses to pay out what our client requires, it can then be built into a case to present in civil court.Turlock Truck Accident Lawyer
+Once the evidence has been gathered by our investigators, our seasoned lawyers construct a strong case in favor of our client.
+Sometimes, it is used when negotiating with an insurance company for the client.
+If the insurance company refuses to pay out what our client requires, it can be built into a case to present in civil court.Contact a Turlock Commercial Truck Accident Attorney

 Editor's Note: updated [cha 10.10.23] Image by fkevin from Pixabay cd cha [cs 1137]